 Who Can Access My Child’s Medical Record?

 If your child lives in Nebraska and is under age 19, parent(s)/legal guardian(s) can access the medical records.
 If your child lives in Iowa and is under age 18, parent(s)/legal guardian(s) can access the medical records.
+When a minor patient can consent for their own treatment, they are able to access those records and determine who else may have access to the records for that episode of care.

 How Do I Access My Child’s Medical Records Via Children’s Connect?